 There is more than one way to fix a tooth.
 If you are the lucky owner of a set of perfectly healthy teeth, you may never need any of these procedures.
 But if you are like most of us, you will probably need to restore a tooth eventually.
-In this post from Choose Your Smile in Kelowna, we look at six common restoration procedures.
+In this post from Love Your Smile in Kelowna, we look at six common restoration procedures.

 A Porcelain Veneer

 These wafer-thin covers can hide a chip or crack or correct the alignment of a tooth that is slightly crooked.

 A Filling, Inlay, or Onlay